 • Carbon pricing

-Milo Sjardin is Head of Asia Pacific for Bloomberg New Energy Finance, based in Singapore.
-Previously Milo led the North American analysis team out of New York and analysed carbon markets out of London.
+Milo Sjardin is Head of Operations for Bloomberg New Energy Finance, based in London.
+Previously Milo led the North American analysis team out of New York and analysed carbon markets out of London followed by the role of Head of Asia Pacific, based in Singapore.
 He also worked as a consultant for Enviros Consulting advising companies on clean energy and emission trading strategies.
 Milo has an undergraduate degree in Physics and a Masters in Energy and Resources from Utrecht University.

 Head of Product